eslint/eslint/docs/rules/space-before-function-paren.md

+# space-before-function-paren

-# Require or disallow a space before function parenthesis (space-before-function-paren)
+Requires or disallows a space before function parenthesis.

 When formatting a function, whitespace is allowed between the function name or `function` keyword and the opening paren.
 Named functions also require a space between the `function` keyword and the function name, but anonymous functions require no whitespace.
 For example: